LilacMeteorObservatory/MetDetPy/readme.md

 * target: meteor video filename.
 Support common video encoding (since it uses OpenCV to decode video).

 * --cfg: configuration file.
-Use "config.json" under the same path default.
+Use [config.json](./config.json) under the same path default.

 * --mask: mask image.
 To create a mask image, draw mask regions on a blank image using any color (except white).
 Support JPEG and PNG format.

 * --start-time: the start time of detecting (in ms).
-The default is 0.
+The default is the start of the video (i.e, 0).

 * --end-time: the end time of detecting (in ms).
 The default is the end of the video.